janniks/vue-notion/docs/README.md

   // src: 'src', // (default) can be overridden to customize the key of the `src` attribute }
 ```

-### `mapImageUrl`: Function

-– a function that receives `(imageUrl: String, block: Object)` and returns a `url: String` that should be used during rendering.
-The default function resolves images as they are used in Notion.

-> This function could be used to upload the Notion hosted images to an own provider and replace the image URLs with new ones.

 ### `mapPageUrl`: Function